TayrinTunzina/Telecom-Customer-Analytics-ML/README.md

 # 📊 Customer Churn Prediction and Customer Segmentation

-This project analyzes and predicts customer churn using machine learning techniques.
-The goal is to identify customers at risk of leaving and provide actionable business insights to improve customer retention and reduce churn.
+This project analyzes customer behavior, predicts customer churn, and identifies customer segments using machine learning techniques.
+The goal is to identify customers at risk of leaving, understand different customer groups, and provide actionable business insights to improve retention strategies.

 ---